 - Metalhead – (noun) A metal fan who completely immerses themselves in the heavy metal culture and lifestyle.
 Also referred to as a “lifer”.

-- Metal Purist/Elitist – (noun) A metalhead who will heavily criticize bands and aspects within the metal culture that do not meet their personal definitions of what is acceptable to the culture.
-Opinions may or may not be based on popular opinions within the culture
+- Metal Purist/Elitist – (noun) A metalhead who will heavily criticize bands (and social aspects of) metal culture that do not meet their personal definitions of what is acceptable.
+Opinions are often based on popular opinions within the greater metal culture.

 - Asshole – (noun) An irritating or contemptible person.